csibbach/ContactMerger/ContactMerger/README.txt

 best coding practices.
 Please forgive my use of heavy duty software engineering stuff here- IOC, full unit tests, complex directory layouts, etc. If I was tasked with making this app for a customer, or, say, a small in-house tool, I would likely use a considerably simpler tech stack to make development quick.
 I firmly believe in being practical with my code, simple solutions for simple problems.
+Along these lines, I decided to make this only work for one user- despite being a web app- as anything else would require persistent storage between requests and one more layer of complexity.

 I started with the built-in MVC Single Page Application template.
 I then proceeded to reorganize a lot of it and remove a lot of stuff that wasn’t mine or that I did not intend to use.
 My desire is